chiubaca/notes/permanent-notes/zettelkasten.md

   - zettelkasten
 ---

-This is technique to write notes in a way that optimises for discoverability of previously written notes.
+Zettelkasten is a technique to write notes in a way that optimises for discoverability of previously written notes.

 There are three types of notes:

 ## `Fleeting Notes`

-- Quick notes for passing thoughts, or from something that you listened to, read or watched.
+- Quick notes for passing thoughts, something that you listened to, read or watched.

 ## `Literature Notes`